 A different life … Rose Ilich today, happier away from the Twelve Tribes religious cult.
 Photo: Tim Bauer.
 Hair & make-up: Wayne Chick

-Mark and Rose now live in the Blue Mountains, with Lebana and Abraham, and are slowly putting their lives back together.
+Mark and Rose now live in the Blue Mountains, with Lebana and David, and are slowly putting their lives back together.
 Mark works in maintenance and has got back into surfing and music.
 He plays drums in a band called the Fabulous Shapelles and gives drum lessons at home.
 “I’m 53 years old, but it feels like I’m 21,” he says.
 “It’s like I’m starting over again, because you come out with nothing.”

 Rose works as a cleaner.
 “It’s a bit of a disappointment to my family,” she says.
 “I don’t want to spend my life being a cleaner.”

 She has read about mind control, trying to come to terms with her experience.
 “When I look back, I can’t believe it all happened.
 It’s so bizarre.
 It’s like I became a completely different person.”

 In the cult, she notes, they decide who has the right to exist and who does not.
 “But here we are,” she says.
 “We still exist.
 That’s something.”